richard-ui/b_fitness_store/README.md

 - As a Shopper, I want to be able to view reviews of products.

-- As a Shopper, I want to be able to search reviews by specific product, date and rating.
+- As a Shopper, I want to be able to add an item to my Wishlist for future modification and purchase.

+- As a Shopper, I want to be able to add an item to my current bag from the Wishlist.

 ### Admin goals: